Cultured meat: Initial research

 In 2001, dermatologist Wiete Westerhof along with van Eelen and businessperson Willem van Kooten announced that they had filed for a worldwide patent on a process to produce cultured meat.
 The process employed a matrix of collagen seeded with muscle cells bathed in a nutritious solution and induced to divide.
 That same year, NASA began conducting cultured meat experiments, with the intent of allowing astronauts to grow meat instead of transporting it.
 In partnership with Morris Benjaminson, they cultivated goldfish and turkey.
 In 2003, Oron Catts and Ionat Zurr exhibited a few centimeters of "steak", grown from frog stem cells, which they cooked and ate.
 The goal was to start a conversation surrounding the ethics of cultured meat—"was it ever alive?", "was it ever killed?", "is it in any way disrespectful to an animal to throw it away?"

 In the early 2000s, American public health student Jason Matheny traveled to India and visited a factory chicken farm.
-He was appalled by the implications of this system.
-Matheny later teamed up with three scientists involved in NASA's efforts.
+Appalled by the implications of this system, he later teamed up with three scientists involved in NASA's efforts.
 In 2004, Matheny founded New Harvest to encourage development by funding research.
-In 2005 the four published the first peer-reviewed literature on the subject.
+In 2005, the four published the first peer-reviewed literature on the subject.